thenexthub/Codira/docs/TypeChecker.md

 category covers the equality, subtyping, and conversion constraints, and provides the most common simplifications.
-The simplification of relationship constraints proceeds by comparing the structure of the two types and applying the typing rules of the Swift language to generate additional constraints.
+The simplification of relationship constraints proceeds by comparing the structure of the two types and applying the typing rules of the Codira language to generate additional constraints.
 For example, if the constraint is a conversion constraint::
 ```